CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Now to test the policy login to the user admin account for whom you enabled MFA.
 From **App launcher** under Apps, select the app for which you enabled MFA.

 1. You're required to register for and use Azure Multi-Factor Authentication.
-In more information required page click **Next**.
+For more information required page click **Next**.

 1. Follow the prompts to complete the process and verify you successfully sign in to the portal.